galaxyproject/planemo/docs/_writing_collections.rst

     </conditional>

 This introduces a new ``param`` type - ``data_collection``.
-The optional attribute ``collection_type`` can be specified to specify which kinds of collections are appropriate for this input.
-Additional ``data`` attributes such as ``format`` can be specified to further restrict valid collections.
+The optional attribute ``collection_type`` can specify which kinds of collections are appropriate for this input.
+Additional ``data`` attributes such as ``format`` can further restrict valid collections.
-Here we specified that both items of the paired collection must be of datatype ``fastqsanger``.
+Here we defined that both items of the paired collection must be of datatype ``fastqsanger``.

 In Galaxy's ``command`` block, the individual datasets can be accessed using